 The UK’s first live pilot to inject zero carbon hydrogen into a gas network to heat homes and buildings took place at Keele University between 2019 and 2021.

-HyDeploy is a ground-breaking green energy trial at Keele University that could help Britain cut its carbon emissions and open the door to a low-carbon hydrogen economy.
+HyDeploy is a ground-breaking green energy trial that could help Britain cut its carbon emissions and open the door to a low-carbon hydrogen economy.

-The pilot trial of HyDeploy took place at Keele University between 2019 and 2021, and demonstrated the injection of up to 20% (by volume) of hydrogen into Keele University’s existing natural gas network, feeding 100 homes and 30 faculty buildings.
+The pilot trial of HyDeploy took place at Keele University between 2019 and 2021, and demonstrated the injection of up to 20% (by volume) of hydrogen into the University’s existing natural gas network, feeding 100 homes and 30 faculty buildings.
 The 20% hydrogen blend is the highest in Europe, together with a similar project being run by Engie in Northern France.

 Backed by Ofgem’s Network Innovation Competition, the £7 million project is led by Cadent in partnership with Northern Gas Networks, Keele University, the Health and Safety Executive (HSE) Science Division, integrated hydrogen energy systems manufacturer ITM-Power, and independent clean energy company Progressive Energy.